Si-ddhartha/Face-Detection/README.md

 The face detection model is fundamentally composed of two distinct components:-

 a) **Classification**

   This component determines whether an object exists in the image and classifies it.

 b) **Localization**

   This component identifies the coordinates for the bounding box if an object is present.

+We will use Keras Functional API, which allows us to have two different loss functions and combine them in the end.

 ## **Project Description:**

 1. Data Collection and Preprocessing:

-    Collected a diverse dataset of images that contain faces using opencv.
+    Collected a diverse dataset of images that contain faces using OpenCV.
 The dataset includes images with varying lighting conditions and poses.

     Annotate the dataset with bounding box coordinates around the faces for localization.